JCMexplains/writing-for-success-2023/textbook.md

 #### A Work by Two Authors

-When two authors are listed for a given work, include both authors' names each time you cite the work.
-If you are citing their names in parentheses, use an ampersand (&) between them.
-(Use the word *and*, however, if the names appear in your sentence.)
+When a work has two authors, include both authors' names.

+In a narrative citation, use the word *and* between the two authors' names:

 > As Garrison and Gould (2010) pointed out, "It is never too late to quit
 > smoking.
 The health risks associated with this habit begin to decrease
 > soon after a smoker quits" (p.
 101).

+In a parenthetical citation, use the character *&* (an "ampersand") between the two authors' names:

 > As doctors continue to point out, "It is never too late to quit smoking.
 > The health risks associated with this habit begin to decrease soon after
 > a smoker quits" (Garrison & Gould, 2010, p.
 101).

-#### A Work by Three to Five Authors
+#### A Work by Three or More Authors

-If the work you are citing has three to five authors, list all the authors' names the first time you cite the source.
-In subsequent citations, use the first author's name followed by the abbreviation et al.
+If the work you are citing has three or more authors, include only the first author's name followed by the Latin phrase et al., unless this is not enough to distinguish one source from another.

-*Et al.* is short for *et alia*, the Latin phrase for "and others."
+Et al. is short for *et alia*, the Latin phrase for "and others."
+Typically, we put foreign phrases in *italics*, but APA uses et al. so often that we leave it in regular font.

-> Henderson, Davidian, and Degler (2010)
+This rule for three or more authors is an update in APA 7; version 6 and earlier had different rules for 3-5 authors and 6 or more authors.

-> surveyed 350 smokers aged 18 to 30.
+> Henderson et al. (2010) surveyed 350 smokers aged 18 to 30.

 > One survey, conducted among 350 smokers aged 18 to 30, included a
-> detailed questionnaire about participants' motivations for smoking
+> questionnaire about participants' motivations for smoking
-> (Henderson, Davidian, & Degler, 2010).

-Note that these examples follow the same ampersand conventions as sources with two authors.
-Again, use the ampersand only when listing authors' names in parentheses.

-> As Henderson et al. (2010) found, some young people, particularly young
-> women, use smoking as a means of appetite suppression.

-> Disturbingly, some young women use smoking as a means of appetite
-> suppression (Henderson et al., 2010).
+> (Henderson et al., 2010).

-Note how the phrase *et al.* is punctuated.
-No period comes after *et*, but *al.* gets a period because it is an abbreviation for a longer Latin word.
+Note how the phrase et al. is punctuated.
+No period comes after et, but al. gets a period because it is an abbreviation.

-In parenthetical references, include a comma after *et al.* but not before.
+In parenthetical references, include a comma after et al. but not before.
 Remember this rule by mentally translating the citation to
 English: "Henderson and others, 2010."

-#### A Work by Six or More Authors

-If the work you are citing has six or more authors, list only the first author's name, followed by *et al.*, in your in-text citations.
-The other authors' names will be listed in your references section.

-> Researchers have found that outreach work with young people has helped
-> reduce tobacco use in some communities (Costello et al., 2007).

-#### A Work Authored by an Organization
+#### A Work by an Organization

 When citing a work that has no individual author(s) but is published by an organization, use the organization's name in place of the author's